openresty/lua-nginx-module/README.markdown

     bar

-Note that, by default, subrequests issued by [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) inherit all the request headers of the current request.
-This may have unexpected side effects on the subrequest responses.
-For example, when you are using the standard `ngx_proxy` module to serve your subrequests, then an "Accept-Encoding: gzip" header in your main request may result in gzipped responses that your Lua code will not able to handle properly.
-So always set [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) `off` in your subrequest location to ignore the original request headers.
+Note that subrequests issued by [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) inherit all the request headers of the current request by default and that this may have unexpected side effects on the subrequest responses.
+For example, when using the standard `ngx_proxy` module to serve subrequests, an "Accept-Encoding: gzip" header in the main request may result in gzipped responses that cannot be handled properly in Lua code.
+Original request headers should be ignored by setting [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) to `off` in subrequest locations.

 Please also refer to restrictions on [capturing locations that include Echo Module directives](http://wiki.nginx.org/HttpLuaModule#Locations_With_HttpEchoModule_Directives).